 Christian Henderson is a rare, ultra-dedicated athlete who wakes up every day and embraces the "Game Day Doesn't Start Friday" mindset.
 He knows all the work he puts in throughout the week will stack up in his favor when it’s time to take the field on Friday, and by the end of the week he will have zero nagging "what if's" and feel confident that he did everything possible to prepare for the game.

-The video below follows Christian through the week during his daily routine leading up to Friday (Game Day) to show the amount of hard work and dedication he puts into preparing for football, his school work, and his performance on the field each and every day.
+The video below follows Christian through the week during his daily routine leading up to Friday (Game Day) to show the hard work and dedication he puts into his preparation for football, school work, and his performance on the field week in and week out.

 Christian plays football in Greenville, South Carolina.
 He transferred this season from Southside Christian, where he was a key player on a defense that led the team to a state championship and allowed just five points per game.